Cool Winter: Colour Analysis Guide

 Use Pinterest?
 Pin and save for later.

-Identifying your colours via online resources isn’t as straightforward as it may seem (due to the fact we’re all unique and the 4-seasons system relies on us al fitting neatly into one of the descriptions) but looking at how your skin reacts to certain colours is a great indicator of your natural colouring, and if you’re warm or cool.
+Identifying your colours via online resources isn’t as straightforward as it may seem (due to the fact we’re all unique and the 4-seasons system relies on us all fitting neatly into one of the descriptions) but looking at how your skin reacts to certain colours is a great indicator of your natural colouring, and if you’re warm or cool.

 If you’re a winter type, you’ll find earthy colours, golden browns, muddy greens and oranges don’t look great on you.
-That’s because the warmth of these colours clash against the icy, coolness of your complexion – making you look washed out and tired.
+That’s because the warmth of these colours clashes against the icy, coolness of your complexion – making you look washed out and tired.
 Unless you’re a Bright Winter (more on that soon) you’ll also find the neon brights from the Spring palette too much for you as well.

 Cool winter worst colours